 Throughout her association with Equine Voices, Diane has contributed money and time to support the health of the organization and the execution of its mission.
 She has a passion for animals, and especially enjoys spending time with those who have experienced abuse and neglect.
 Sharing love with those magical beings is a source of energy that she attributes to helping her maintain a strong sense of gratitude and balance in her life.

-Jackie Cuyler – Board Secretary
+Jackie Cuyler – Board Vice President